 At last at last at last I've seen Anonymous.

-I knew I wanted to see this when I saw that Derek Jacobi was playing a part (have loved him ever since I saw him in I, Claudius).
+I knew I wanted to see this when I saw that Derek Jacobi was playing a part (I've loved him ever since I saw him in I, Claudius).
 Anyway, I was anxious to see this one, because I've long been fascinated by "the Shakespeare question"--did Willy really write all that good stuff?

 Anonymous offers IMHO, an interesting, though sometimes eyebrow-raising version of events:

 * Rhys Ifans--and that his fingers were always so deliciously dirty with ink.
 In fact, there was much gorgeous filth everywhere in this film--true to Elizabethan times :)

 * The clever, this is a play that suddenly turns into a movie that turns back into a play.

 * Joely Richardson and Vanessa Redgrave as Elizabeth I -- ♥!!!